Healthy Creamy Leek Soup (Dairy-Free Base)

-Yes, you can have creamy potato, broccoli, and leek soup without adding cream.
-It’s a hearty and healthy soup.
+Yes, you can have creamy leek, potato, and broccoli soup without adding cream.

-I’ll show you how to have both a creamy soup and fewer calories with no cream added
+Let me share with you how to have both a hearty, creamy soup that has fewer calories than a traditional recipe because there is no cream added

 potato, broccoli, and leek soup in a bowl